Home

 P.S.
 Don't forget to click “follow” for email updates on new products by Rigorous Resources.
 New products will be 50% OFF for the first 24 hours!

-Rigorous Resources is your one-stop shop for resources on American literature.
-Every unit was created by a Ph.D. who specializes in American literature.
-Feel free to check out these units on canonical texts by diverse American authors:
+Rigorous Resources is your one-stop shop for top-quality resources on highly engaging texts.
+Every unit was designed by a Ph.D. in English with over 20 years of teaching experience.
+Feel free to check out these comprehensive units on literary texts by diverse authors:

 Complete Unit on Zora Neale Hurston's Their Eyes Were Watching God